Dentists Detect Early Mouth, Gum, & Throat Cancer

 Who is at Risk for Oral Cancer?

 Whether or not you fall into one of these categories, be aware of your oral health and keep an eye out for symptoms of oral cancer.
-Being at-risk does not mean you are doomed, and not falling into these categories does not mean you are completely safe.

 Oral Cancer Treatment: There Are Options

 All those statistics about diagnoses and mortality rates can be frightening, but there is hope.
 When oral cancer is caught early enough, treatment has a 90% success rate!
 There are a number of treatment options, often used in combination:

 - Radiation therapy to destroy cancer cells and shrink tumors

 - Chemotherapy to kill cancer cells using anti-cancer drugs